Fastify 中文文档 (master)

 fastify.decorateRequest('foo', { bar: 'fizz'})

-In this example, the reference of the object is shared with all the requests: any mutation will impact all requests, potentially creating security vulnerabilities or memory leaks.
+In this example, the reference of the object would be shared with all the requests and any mutation will impact all requests, potentially creating security vulnerabilities or memory leaks, so Fastify blocks it.

 const fp = require('fastify-plugin')